Rare Da Vinci painting smashes world records with $450 million sale

 Da Vinci painting destined to find new owner

-When "Salvator Mundi" reappeared at auction at 1958, it was dismissed as a copy and sold for £45
+When "Salvator Mundi" reappeared at auction in 1958, it was dismissed as a copy and sold for £45

 ($59).
 Acquired by a group of art dealers for less than $10,000 in 2005, the painting -- which was in poor condition and had been heavily overpainted -- was painstakingly restored and subsequently authenticated.